Does Not Equal In Python

 Comparing Lists, Tuples, and Dictionaries:

 The comparison extends to more complex data structures like lists, tuples, and dictionaries.
-The != operator checks for element-wise equality.
+On top of that, the ! = operator checks for element-wise equality.

 list1 = [1, 2, 3]